Family History Research

 All genealogical searches are conducted as staffing permits.
 Walk-in requestors may be asked to prepay, and certificates will be mailed to the applicant upon processing.
 Please be aware that we may issue a Search Not Found certificate if, after an exhaustive search of multiple years of files, we find we do not have the requested record.
 Genealogical researchers are welcome to search through our publicly available Birth and Death card catalogs prior to requesting certificates to ensure that we have the record.

-Genealogical record fees are $15 for birth and marriage, and $17 for death.
+Genealogical record fees are $20 for birth, $18 for marriage, and $25 for death.
 This includes the search and the first copy.
-Each additional copy of the same search is $9 for birth and marriage, and $11 for death.
+Each additional copy of the same search is $10.
 If the record is searched and not found, the original fee still applies.
 If you are uncertain of the year, a time frame is still required to conduct the search.
-The fee is $15/$17 for the first 5 years and $9/$11 for each additional 5 years searched.
+The fee for the initial copy applies for the first 5 years searched, and the additional copy fee applies for each additional 5 years searched.
 If the record is located, one genealogical copy will be provided.
 You may request a record in person, through the mail, or online.

 Note: We are unable to do search requests by phone.